NeilSWells/iolairPanelMeter/README.md

 so for a 50mV - 300A shunt the calibration is 666
 for a 50mV - 500A shunt the calibration is 400

 Calibrations can be tweaked if needed.
-For long cable runs from the shunt to the meter the calibration numbers may need to be reduced slightly.

-Using my Fluke 325 clamp meter to calibrate, my 500A shunt has a calibration number of 406
+Using a Fluke 325 clamp meter to calibrate, my 500A shunt has a calibration number of 406

 ### Clear()